Powerful DIY Disinfectant Spray | 3 Ingredients

 I clean our phones every morning and go through the house spraying on common surfaces regularly.

-You can make the spray up in smaller batches to put in smaller bottles.
-I keep 8 oz. bottles full of disinfecting spray in my car, by my computer, and in the kitchen.
-My favorite is to have the mini bottles in my purse and whenever I travel.
+I keep 8-oz bottles of disinfecting spray in my car, by my computer, and in the kitchen.
+My favorite is to keep the mini bottles in my purse and in my travel bag.

 Make your own MINI travel disinfectant spray using an empty 15 ml essential oil bottle.